 Birth, marriage and death records are just a short walk away in the Town Clerk's office (43 S. Washington St.), and land deeds and probate records are available at the Bristol County Courthouse on Court Street in Taunton (508-823-6588).
 Another good source of family information are the US Census records at the US Census Center in Waltham, Massachusetts.
 To search the Sun Chronicle obituaries (after 2000) use the search feature on their site.
+Several fo the Vital Records to 1850 have been digitized.

 The Pace Genealogical Collection, at the Boyden Public Library in Foxboro (508-543-1245), is available for researching the history of local families.
 The Church of Jesus Christ of Latter Day Saints (Mormons) maintain extensive genealogical records at their headquarters in Utah, but the church in Franklin -- 91 Jordan Street, (508-553-0977) -- has a Family History Center with a computer link the public is able to use.
 Please call ahead for information and hours.
 Programs available at the Center are open to the public.